Carlos Celdran: Activism

-"Damaso stunt"
+"Dámaso stunt"

 Celdran made national headlines after he interrupted an ecumenical meeting that was held in the Manila Cathedral in September 2010, in protest of the Philippine Catholic Church's perceived interference with the passage of the enacted Reproductive Health Bill.
-He had worn a José Rizal outfit, raised a placard that read "Damaso" at the altar, and is quoted as saying "Stop getting involved in politics!"
-Celdran's stunt, known colloquially as his "Damaso stunt", led to his arrest for "offending religious feelings" as per Article 133 of the Revised Penal Code.
-In January 2019, Celdran went into political exile in Madrid, Spain where he subsequently resided until his death.
+He wore a José Rizal outfit, raised a placard that read "Damaso" at the altar, and is quoted as saying "Stop getting involved in politics!"
+Celdran's stunt, known colloquially as his "Dámaso stunt", led to his arrest for "offending religious feelings" as per Article 133 of the Revised Penal Code.
+In January 2019, Celdran went into political exile in Madrid, Spain where he resided until his death.

-In October 2019, Albay Representative Edcel Lagman (who was the author of the RH Bill) filed House Bill No. 5170 (or the "Carlos Celdran Bill") in Congress, which seeks to repeal Article 133 and, according to Lagman, would uphold the right to freedom of speech and expression (which are guaranteed in the Philippine Constitution) and separation of church and state in the Catholic-majority country of the Philippines.
+In October 2019, Albay Representative Edcel Lagman (an author of the RH Bill) filed House Bill No. 5170 (the "Carlos Celdran Bill") in Congress, which seeks to repeal Article 133 and, according to Lagman, would uphold the right to freedom of speech and expression guaranteed by the Constitution, and the separation of church and state in the Catholic-majority nation.
 A petition was also launched at Change.org to push the bill's ratification.

 Other

-Celdran also opposed the construction of the Torre de Manila because it obstructed the line of sight behind the Rizal Monument.
+Celdran also opposed the construction of the Torre de Manila as it obstructed the line of sight behind the Rizal Monument.

 Death

 Celdran died of cardiac arrest on October 13, 2019, in Madrid, Spain.
-His widow, Tesa Celdran, confirmed the death.
+His widow, Tesa Celdran, confirmed his death.